MARY'S PERPETUAL VIRGINITY

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

 Christ Found in the Temple

 Watercolor painting by James Jacques Joseph Tissot (1836-1902)

 Image source link: marysrosaries.com

-The fact that Christ was the only Child who came to Jerusalem with Mary and Joseph, and the fact that Christ had no siblings who stood at the foot of the cross during His crucifixion, do NOT prove that Mary had no other children besides Jesus.
+The fact that Christ was the only Child who came to Jerusalem with Mary and Joseph and the fact that Christ had no siblings who stood at the foot of the cross during His crucifixion do NOT prove that Mary had no other children besides Jesus.
 The facts cited indicate, but they do not prove, that Christ was Mary's only Child.
 Mary's perpetual virginity is an article of faith and cannot be rigorously demonstrated.

-But there is one more clue from Holy Scripture that provides moral certainty that Mary remained a virgin perpetually after the birth of Christ, and that was her response to the Angel Gabriel after she was told that she was to be the mother of God: "How shall this be done," she asked, "because I know not man?"
+But there is one more clue from the Holy Scripture that provides moral certainty that Mary remained a virgin perpetually after the birth of Christ, and that was her response to the Angel Gabriel after she was told that she was to be the mother of God: "How shall this be done," she asked, "because I know not man?"
 (Luke 1:34) Because I know not man!
-At the time of the Annunciation Mary was already engaged to Joseph, although they were not yet living together.
+At the time of the annunciation, Mary was already engaged to Joseph, although they were not yet living together.
 So, how could she justly say, "Because I know not man"?
-Some of the Church Fathers surmised that a probable explanation for this strange question was because Mary had previously vowed herself to God as a virgin.
+Some of the Church Fathers surmised that a probable explanation for this strange question was that Mary had previously vowed herself to God as a virgin.
 See, for example, St. Augustine, Of Holy Virginity, #4.
-If this was the case, then we have one more strong indication pointing to the truth of Mary's Perpetual Virginity.
+If this was the case, then we have one more strong indication pointing to the truth of Mary's perpetual virginity.

-Incidentally, many Protestants may not be aware that their major church founders - Martin Luther, John Calvin, Ulrich Zwingli and John Wesley - also believed in the Perpetual Virginity of Mary!
+Incidentally, many Protestants may not be aware that their major church founders—Martin Luther, John Calvin, Ulrich Zwingli, and John Wesley—also believed in the perpetual virginity of Mary!
 See Protestant Reformers on the Ever-Virginity of Mary.